Tech & Tutors

 We are currently seeking volunteers that would be interested in helping to support this program and it’s participants.

-While some experience with technology is important, patience and gentle learning style is what our new learners are most in need of.
+While some experience with technology is important, patience and gentle learning style is what our new learners most need.

-We will provide a Tablet and the basic training to help you support our new users.
+We will provide an Amazon Fire Tablet and basic training to help you support our new users.

-If you are interested, please contact our Tablets and Tutors Program Director at firstname.lastname@example.org.
+If you are interested, please apply here: Tech & Tutors – Tutor Application or contact our Tech and Tutors Program Manager at firstname.lastname@example.org.

 Give a Gift

-The Tablets and Tutors Program is made possible with the support of our generous neighbors and the Metrowest Health Foundation.
+The Tech and Tutors Program is made possible with the support of our generous neighbors.

 Join your friends and neighbors by making a gift today and help make technology accessible to all!